 This Low Carb Shrimp Sushi Bowl is a quick and healthy meal that tastes like your favorite sushi without the complicated rolling.
 Made with cauliflower rice, this dish is keto and low carb friendly but most importantly is delicious and filing for any diet!

-These Low Carb Shrimp Sushi Bowl fulfill all of my sushi cravings without ever having to call for takeout.
-These bowls have everything you would find in a spicy shrimp roll piled high on a bed of cauliflower rice.
+These Low Carb Shrimp Sushi Bowls fulfill all of my sushi cravings without ever having to call for takeout.
+These homemade sushi bowls have everything you would find in a spicy shrimp sushi bowls piled high on a bed of cauliflower rice.

 More Low Carb and Keto Sushi Bowl Ideas

 - Low carb poke bowl: Swap out the shrimp for tuna or salmon.
 Toss the fish in two tablespoons of soy sauce, one tablespoon of sesame oil, one tablespoon of rice vinegar, and Sriracha to taste.
 If you like a sweeter poke, you may want to add some sugar-free sweetener to the poke sauce.

 - Spicy tuna sushi bowl: Use raw or cooked tuna in place of the shrimp.

 - Budget spicy tuna bowl: Instead of using sushi grade tuna, which can be expensive, use canned tuna.
 Toss it with the spicy mayo and it's delicious.